You can get your learner's (L) licence on or after your 16th birthday. To get your L, you’ll need to pass the knowledge test.

-You can get your L on or after your 16th birthday.
-To get your L you’ll need to get 40 out of 50 questions right on a multiple-choice knowledge test.
-Passing it ensures you understand the rules of the road.
-It also means you’ve started thinking about safe driving behaviours before you start driving with a supervisor.
+To pass the knowledge test, you’ll need to get 40 out of 50 multiple-choice questions right.
+Passing it ensures you understand the rules of the road and means you’ve started thinking about safe driving behaviours before you start driving with a supervisor.

 Read and study Learn to Drive Smart

 Learn to Drive Smart has all the information you need - it's like a textbook for your knowledge test.
-You can download it online in six languages, read it on our app, print out the English chapters, or pick up a copy at any driver licensing office.
+You can download it online in six languages, read it on our app, print out the English chapters or pick up a copy at any driver licensing office.

 Try Street Sense